ox-it/dataox/userdocs/source/overview.rst

 Service status
 --------------

-The Open Data Service is offered as a beta service, and is currently undergoing active development as we add new datasets and functionality.
+The Open Data Service was offered as a beta service, and is no longer under active development.
+We won't add new datasets and functionality.
+Existing datasets will continue to be supported and maintained.
+Any future planned change to this will be discussed with service users in advance.